Phil Crane: Political career

 Soon after being elected to his first full term in 1970, he was tapped by several conservative activists, including Paul Weyrich, to form a group of conservative congressmen to keep watch on the Republican leadership, which at the time was seen as too moderate.
-This new group was known as the Republican Study Committee, and Crane served as its first chairman.
+This new group was known as the Republican Study Committee.
 He remained a member of the group for the remainder of his time in Congress.

 In 1970, Crane visited the South Vietnamese prison at Côn Sơn Island, and stated that the "tiger cages" were "cleaner than the average Vietnamese home."

 In 1974, Crane helped initiate the only public and filmed audit of the United States Bullion Depository at Fort Knox in Kentucky.
 This experience was shared by 12 congressmen and 100 journalists, and hosted by Mary Brooks, then director of the United States Mint.

 In 1976, he was appointed Chairman of the Illinois Citizens for Reagan, in which capacity he made numerous speaking engagements throughout the midwest on behalf of the conservative California governor's unsuccessful GOP primary bid for the Presidential nomination.

 From 1977 to 1979, Crane was the chairman of the American Conservative Union (ACU), a Washington, D.C.–based conservative citizens' lobby and political action group.
 During his tenure the group waged a nationwide campaign against President Jimmy Carter's proposed cession of the Panama Canal and against the proposed SALT II arms limitation treaty with the USSR.
 As a result of these efforts, the organization's budget, staff and presence in Washington greatly increased.